mingwho/valleyofthewind/README.md

 - Make the terrain feel low-poly: update material and texture, etc. (who needs polys)
 - Reimport tree_02??
 - Add new glider model to prefab - In Progress - Grace
+- Tree Soundscape
+- UI or introduction/tutorial into world
+- Figure out how to deal with boundaries OR create floating island world -In Progress - Mateo
+- Playtest more

 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu